Written for publication in The Guardian, In

 Reconsidered: Essays on Larkin, Amis, Gunn, Davie, and Their Contemporaries.

 Ed.
 Zachary Leader.
 Oxford University Press, 2009.
 106-122.
-(UK, US,
+(UK,

 Canada)